kkman021/LearnPortal/EdgeSync/Containers/Environment/intro.md

 ---
-title: 'Getting Started'
+title: 'Environment Setup'
-description: 'Comprehensive guidance for configuring development environments for NVIDIA and Qualcomm hardware platforms.'
+description: 'Comprehensive guidance for configuring development environments for NVIDIA and Qualcomm.'
-sidebar_label: 'Getting Started'
+sidebar_label: 'Environment Setup'
 sidebar_custom_props: {"hideFromDocCardList": true,"DocCardCount": 4}
-sidebar_position: 3.0
+sidebar_position: 0
 hide_title: true
-pagination_label: Device environment setting
+pagination_label: Environment Setup

 ---

 This comprehensive documentation provides detailed guidance for configuring development environments specifically designed for NVIDIA and Qualcomm hardware platforms.
 The following sections outline the systematic procedures required to establish an optimal development infrastructure, ensuring efficient implementation and deployment of applications within these specialized computing environments.

-## Supported Hardware Platforms
-- NVIDIA Development Boards
-- Qualcomm AI-Powered Platforms

 ## What You'll Learn
 - How to verify your hardware compatibility